FANTASTIC TALES!

 * * *

-Looking back, I can see the path that landed me in that airplane seat had its first flagstone laid not only with that trauma, but also with all the attachment wounding and early developmental trauma that preceded it.
-At the time though, the more obvious branch in the road was forged by the Vipassana retreat I had attended a few months before.
+Looking back, I can see the path that landed me in that airplane seat in 1998 had its first flagstone laid not only with that trauma, but also with all the attachment wounding and early developmental trauma that preceded it.
+At the time though, not knowing how traumatized I was, the more obvious branch in the road had been forged by the Vipassana retreat I had attended a few months before.
 It was during those ten days of silence that I first recalled past lives, and became Super Meditator Guy.

 It was during my third group sit in the hall.
 I was settled into my seated position, just a few minutes into the practice, when I was suddenly flooded with vivid, full color memories of being in a much older stone hall, sitting just like this, surrounded by my shaven-head brethren, practicing this form of self-observation that had been discovered by good ol’ Gautama Buddha.